-I’m an historian, educator, writer, and podcaster, living in Gainesville, Florida.
+I’m an educator, writer, historian, and podcaster, living in Gainesville, Florida.

 As an historian, I write about nineteenth-century men’s fashion (including in my forthcoming book, The Bearded Age) and aim to make scholarly perspectives accessible to the public.

 Originally from Trenton, New Jersey, I attended the George Washington University in Washington, D.C.
-After graduating with a B.A. in history and religion (2007), I worked briefly as an IT consultant for a best-practices consultancy in Arlington, Virginia.
+After graduating with a B.A. in history and religion (2007), I worked briefly as an administrative assistant and IT consultant for a best-practices consultancy in Arlington, Virginia.
 Subsequently, I moved to State College, PA, where I received an M.A. in history (2011) and a Ph.D. in history and Women’s Studies (2015) from the Pennsylvania State University.